stormchaserroleplaying/stormchaserRPG/Talents/Cleric/index.md

 ## Spell School Proficiencies
-If your first talent is a druid talent, you are trained in the following spell schools: Abjuration, Charms, Conjuration, Divination, Evocation, Necromancy, Restoration, and Transmutation.
+If your first talent is a cleric talent, then you are trained in the following spell schools: Abjuration, Charms, Conjuration, Divination, Evocation, Necromancy, Restoration and Transmutation.

 ## Core Talents